ldclakmal/ballerina-security/test-suite/README.md

 ##### Steps:
 1. Service providers are defined in WSO2 IS STS.
 2. Ballerina service is secured with JWT Auth.
 Inbound tokens are validated by Ballerina with the use of configurations provided by WSO2 IS STS.
-3. CURL client send request to WSO2 IS STS and get the JWT.
+3. CURL client sends a request to WSO2 IS STS and gets the JWT.
-4. CURL client send requests to Ballerina service with the received JWT.
+4. CURL client sends requests to Ballerina service with the received JWT.

 #### 4. OAuth2